Behati Prinsloo Wears Tiny Bikini & Shows Off Baby Bump In Throwback Instagram Photo

 “It’s a completely different event.
 You can’t compare it to any other show.
 You can’t really call it a fashion show because it’s a performance.
 It’s like when you go to a concert and watch everyone performing and you just want to rock out.
 It also allows you to be yourself and bring out your personality.”

 With that being said, it’ll be interesting to see what Behati has going on in the coming days and weeks.
-Hopefully she’ll continue to keep fans updated on her work with the rhino organization.
+Hopefully, she’ll continue to keep fans updated on her work with the rhino organization.

 View this post on Instagram